niko1a4/Solana-Task/README.md

 ## What we give you

-You already have the program source (below).
-Candidates should not change the program.
-They should integrate with it.
+You already have the program source.

 - **PollAccount**: seeds = `[b"poll", poll_id.to_le_bytes()]`
 - **CandidateAccount**: seeds = `[poll_id.to_le_bytes(), candidate.as_ref()]`